Happy Diwali! It Is the Festival of Lights

 Usually, 5 days are celebrated in this festival, but the importance of the earlier days of the festival are more important.

 The starting days of the festival start with a thorough cleaning of every house and shop.
 People make rangolis and use lights to decorate their homes.
-People visit each other’s houses for exchanging new dresses and sweets.
+People visit each other’s houses to exchange new dresses and sweets.
 Mothers are busy making “ Narkel Naru ” and various types of sweets usually made up of natural ingredients.

 As with all Indian festivals, Diwali also has a spiritual significance and everybody celebrates by lighting lamps and bursting crackers.